ryuichiueda/slides_marp/prob_robotics_2025/lesson3e.md

 ### The Significance of Expected Value in Everyday Life

-- Think numerically, not intuition, about the return you'll get from making a decision.
-- Especially for probabilistic events.
+- It enables us to think numerically, not intuition about the return you'll get from making a decision for probabilistic events.
 - (Just to be clear) Don't oversimplify things and think in terms of expected value.
     - Example
         - The expected value of a lottery ticket is half the amount you bet, but people have actually won hundreds of millions of yen.
         - If you just aim to get credits for a lecture that says "Live by maximizing expected value," you won't learn anything.

 ---